soccermetrics/project-data/english-premier-league-2011-2012/README.md

-Opposition Id | Supplier ID of opposing team | Integer Venue | Locale of match from player's perspective (Home/Away) | String Position Id | Supplier ID of player's position | Integer
+Opposition Id | Supplier ID of opposing team | Integer Venue | Locale of match from player's perspective (Home/Away) | String Position Id | Supplier ID of player's position | Integer Assists | Total number of assists | Integer
+Goal Assist Corner | Assists directly from a corner kick| Integer Goal Assist Free Kick | Assists directly from a free kick | Integer Goal Assist Throw In | Assists directly from a throw-in | Integer Goal Assist Goal Kick | Assists directly from a goal kick | Integer Goal Assist Set Piece | Assists directly from a set-piece | Integer
+Total Clearances | Total number of balls cleared from defensive areas | Integer Headed Clearances | Clearances made with the head | Integer Other Clearances | Clearances made with feet or body parts other than head | Integer Clearances Off the Line | Clearances made before ball crossed goal line | Integer Corners Taken incl short corners | Number of corners taken (including short corners) | Integer Short Corners | Number of short corners taken | Integer Successful Corners into Box | Corners into penalty area that found a teammate | Integer Unsuccessful Corners into Box | Corners into penalty area that did not find a teammate | Integer Successful Corners Left | Successful corner kicks that started from left side | Integer Unsuccessful Corners Left | Unsuccessful corner kicks that started from left side | Integer Successful Corners Right | Successful corner kicks that started from right side | Integer Unsuccessful Corners Right | Unsuccessful corner kicks that started from right side| Integer Successful Crosses Corners | Crossing passes from corners that found a teammate | Integer Unsuccessful Crosses Corners | Crossing passes from corners that did not find a teammate | Integer Successful Crosses Corners in the air | Successful crosses from corners that traveled through the air | Integer Unsuccessful Crosses Corners in the air | Unsuccessful crosses from corners that traveled through the air | Integer Successful Crosses Corners Left | Successful crosses from corners that started from left side | Integer Unsuccessful Crosses Corners Left | Unsuccessful crosses from corners that started from left side | Integer Successful Crosses Corners Right | Successful crosses from corners that started from right side | Integer Unsuccessful Crosses Corners Right | Unsuccessful crosses from corners that started from right side | Integer

 Sources: